warden-protocol/wardenprotocol/docs/developer-docs/docs/build-a-keychain/operate-a-keychain/create-a-keychain.md

 To add a Keychain Writer, take these steps:

-1. Initiate a `MsgAddKeychainWriter` transaction.
-Specify your Keychain Writer name:
+1. Run this command to add a Keychain Writer with a preferred name:

     ```bash
     wardend keys add my-keychain-writer-name